-Figure 12 IP Configuration of KT-WLC
+Figure 12: IP Configuration of KT-WLC

 5.1.2 Admin Account Configuration on the WLC

 The creation of a dedicated admin account on the WLC is an important step in the configuration procedure.
 This administrator account serves as the gateway to the WLC's management interface, allowing authorised workers to setup and maintain the WLAN infrastructure.
 This operation is performed by accessing by using a web browser to visit the WLC's web management interface at https://172.16.75.62, which is the IP address of the WLC, as illustrated in the following.